MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-load-balancing.md

 [!INCLUDE [hci-arc-vm](../../hci/includes/hci-arc-vm.md)]

-A key consideration for HCI deployments is the capital expenditure (CapEx) required to go into production.
+A key consideration for Azure Local deployments is the capital expenditure (CapEx) required to go into production.
 It's common to add redundancy to avoid under-capacity during peak traffic in production, but this increases CapEx.
 This redundancy is often needed because some machines in the system are hosting more virtual machines (VMs), while other machines are underutilized.

-Enabled by default in Azure Local, Windows Server 2022, Windows Server 2019, and Windows Server 2016, VM load balancing is a feature that allows you to optimize machine utilization in your systems.
+VM load balancing is a feature that allows you to optimize machine utilization in your systems.
 It identifies over-committed machines and live migrates VMs from those machines to under-committed machines.
 Failure policies such as anti-affinity, fault domains (sites), and possible owners are honored.

 VM load balancing evaluates a machine's load based on the following heuristics: